 Is it any good?

-Based on Laura Ingalls Wilder's autobiographical books, Little House on the Prairie originally ran on NBC from 1974 to 1983, and now, decades later, it continues to provide quality family entertainment thanks to syndication and DVD.
-Little House on the Prairie is an ageless TV classic that ought to be on every family's watch list.
-On sheer entertainment value, the show sets the standard with rich characters, intuitive acting, and interesting storylines.
+This series is an ageless TV classic that ought to be on every family's watch list.
+Based on Laura Ingalls Wilder's autobiographical books, Little House on the Prairie originally ran on NBC from 1974 to 1983.
+Thanks to syndication and DVDs, it continues to provide quality family entertainment.
+On sheer entertainment value, the show sets the standard with rich characters, intuitive acting, and interesting story lines.
 But its truest merit lies in making historical TV so enriching and entertaining to watch.